What is a Life Cycle Assessment? LCA

 • Or do we look at the activities in the time frame?

-If yes, we may look at the impact of production and transportation of products sold after the ending date.
+If yes, let’s look at the impact of production and transportation of products sold after the ending date.

 Note that the scope could be more or less detailed according to your needs and the expected initiatives to benefit from the results.

-The second step is to gather data on the materials, energy, and other resources used and the waste generated throughout the life cycle of the product or service.
+The second step is to gather data on the materials, energy, and other resources used and the waste generated throughout the product or service's life cycle.

 Inventory Analysis on a Simplified Cycle for a Life Cycle Assessment — (Image by Author)